explodinglabs/jsonrpcclient/doc/index.rst

     The request you're trying to send is not valid json.

 ConnectionError
-    The requests module raised an error, due to a network issue, invalid HTTP response or timeout.
+    There was a network issue, invalid HTTP response or timeout.

 Non200Response
     The server responded with status code other than 200.